Easy Guide To Your Baby’s Sleep Pattern Month By Month

 Three to six months

-· Most will sleep 14-15 hours of sleep in total a day, with some babies sleeping up to 8 hours at night.
+· At this age, your baby might have 3 daytime naps of up to 2 hours each.· Most will sleep 14-15 hours of sleep in total a day, with some babies sleeping up to 8 hours at night.

 · The amount of active sleep starts to reduce and they begin to enter quiet sleep at the beginning of their sleep cycles.